Adam Christodoulou: 2011–2021: Blancpain Endurance Series

 Christodoulou competed in the 2013 Blancpain Endurance Series driving for Black Falcon.
 He finished sixth in the Pro-Am class, with a class podium coming in the opening race at Monza.
 Alongside his Blancpain drive, Christodoulou competed in the 2013 VLN Series, where his results included a stream of three podiums in a row.

-2014 was his first year participating in the 24 Hours of Nürburgring in the top class, SP9.
+2014 was Christodoulou's first year participating in the 24 Hours of Nürburgring in the top class, SP9.
 However, he retired from the race after 14 hours as a wheel fell off the car.
 He attempted to make repairs himself but was unable to do so.

-In 2016, he took his first win in the 24 Hours of Nürburgring, driving for Black Falcon with Maro Engel, Manuel Metzger and Bernd Schneider.
+In 2016, Christodoulou took his first win in the 24 Hours of Nürburgring, driving for Black Falcon with Maro Engel, Manuel Metzger and Bernd Schneider.
 The team started from the ninth row, but they drove a clean race during wet conditions, and an overtake from Engel on the final lap saw them stand on the top step of the podium.

-He entered the 2017 Blancpain GT Series Endurance Cup with the Black Falcon team.
+Christodoulou entered the 2017 Blancpain GT Series Endurance Cup with the Black Falcon team.
 He finished nineteenth overall in the standings, including an eighth-place finish at the 24 Hours of Spa.
 He also returned to the British GT Championship, joining Team ABBA for the second half of the season, where he took a best result of fifth at Silverstone.

-After the COVID-19 pandemic prevented the majorty of motorsports events from taking place in early 2020, he returned to a racecar for the Nürburgring Langstrecken-Serie, taking two wins in the shortened campaign.
+After the COVID-19 pandemic prevented the majority of motorsports events from taking place in early 2020, Christodoulou returned to a racecar for the Nürburgring Langstrecken-Serie, taking two wins in the shortened campaign.